Aakarsh05/MumbaiChefs/README.md

 Contributed by Aakarsh Vatsraj

- ABOUT THE PROJECT
+ ABOUT THE PROJECT:

 The project is basic static website which contains the top chef's of Mumbai.

-TECHNOLOGIES USED
+TECHNOLOGIES USED:

 The technologies used in this project are HTML and CSS.

-KNOWN ISSUES
+KNOWN ISSUES:

 * The page is not completely responsive.
 * The page needs a better UI.